 The two-factor authentication is need of hours.
 One of the prime targets of the hackers' bot is the administrator account on WordPress websites.
 Therefore, it is essential that administrator account must be inside a multi-layer security grill.
 A mere password is not enough to shield it from hackers' bot.

-Currently, not many plugins are there in the WordPress repository to add two-factor authentication on WordPress websites.
+At present, in the WordPress repository, not many plugins are there to add two-factor authentication on WordPress websites.
 Moreover, the top-rated plugin claim to provide secure two-factor authentication takes enormous server resource to make the plugin work.
 In fact, most of them have a big size with some unwanted features hence puts unnecessary load on the website server.
-Read also Solved-Cookies Are Blocked or Not Supported By Your Browser.

 I have tested the top-rated plugin for two-factor authentication; most of them were increasing server response time.
 Having a secured login but a slow website would be foolish.
 Google would demote your site in search rankings.
 Plugins are for adding qualities, making the website more secure and enhancing visitors’ experience.
 You do not install a plugin, which throttles performance of your site.

 Now the question is which plugin is the best to implement two-factor authentication?
 How to enable two-factor authentication on your WordPress website?

 The official two-factor plugin is the best solution.
 The plugin is light (only 55.5 Kb), user-friendly, and the rationale behind the authentication methods are well thought out.
 On top of that, it would not take server resource to provide two layers of additional security to the login accounts.
 It is a great plugin, and its functioning going to bring you peace.
 In fact, enabling this plugin on your site meaning login accounts on your WordPress website is adequately secured.
 No longer have you needed to fear hackers' bot.